marybadalyan/stack_implementation_cpp/README.md

 # stack_implementation_cpp
-this is a simple stl stack implementation in c++ using an array
+this is a simple stl stack implementation in c++ using a vector